SandraBergstrom/bedtime_adventures/README.md

 ![name_prompt](/assets/images/3letters.png)
 ![only_letters](/assets/images/onlyletters.png)

+The program includes a feature that automatically capitalizes the names entered by the user in the adventure story, even if they are inputted in lowercase letters.
+This provides a more polished and professional appearance to the output text. <br><br>
 At the end of the first part of the story, users are presented with two choices, X or Y. <br>
 ![choices](/assets/images/xy.png)